History of general relativity: Alternative theories

 There have been various attempts to find modifications to general relativity.
 The most famous of these are the Brans–Dicke theory (also known as scalar–tensor theory), and Rosen's bimetric theory.
 Both of these theories proposed changes to the field equations of general relativity, and both suffer from these changes permitting the presence of bipolar gravitational radiation.
 As a result, Rosen's original theory has been refuted by observations of binary pulsars.
 As for Brans–Dicke (which has a tunable parameter ω such that ω = ∞ is the same as general relativity), the amount by which it can differ from general relativity has been severely constrained by these observations.
 Many other alternatives to general relativity have also been ruled out by analyses of the neutron-star merger GW170817.

 In addition, general relativity is inconsistent with quantum mechanics, the physical theory that describes the wave–particle duality of matter, and quantum mechanics does not currently describe gravitational attraction at relevant (microscopic) scales.
 There is a great deal of speculation in the physics community as to the modifications that might be needed to both general relativity and quantum mechanics in order to unite them consistently.
 The speculative theory that unites general relativity and quantum mechanics is usually called quantum gravity, prominent examples of which include string theory and loop quantum gravity.

 Golden age

-Kip Thorne identifies the "golden age of general relativity" as the period roughly from 1960 to 1975, during which the study of general relativity, which had previously been regarded as something of a curiosity, entered the mainstream of theoretical physics.
+Kip Thorne identifies the "golden age of black hole research" as the period roughly from 1960 to 1975, during which the study of general relativity, which had previously been regarded as something of a curiosity, entered the mainstream of theoretical physics.
 During this period, many of the concepts and terms which continue to inspire the imaginations of gravitation researchers and the general public were introduced, including black holes and gravitational singularities.
 At the same time, in a closely related development, the study of physical cosmology entered the mainstream and the Big Bang became well established.

 Fulvio Melia refers frequently to the "golden age of relativity" in his book Cracking the Einstein Code.
 Andrzej Trautman hosted a relativity conference in Warsaw in 1962 to which Melia refers: